documentationfor yFiles for HTML 3.0.0.1

 Drawing Custom Visuals in View Coordinates

-Arbitrary visuals can be drawn onto the GraphComponent in view coordinates as well.
-Setting the viewTransform as SvgVisualGroup.transform will cause it to be drawn as if hovering above the Control, much like a watermark.
-In this coordinate system the point (0,0) is the upper left corner and (width,height) is the lower right corner.
-Note that the circle itself is completely unaffected by the transform as well — it is not deformed by the projection.
+Arbitrary visuals can also be drawn onto the GraphComponent in view coordinates.
+Setting the viewTransform as SvgVisualGroup.transform will cause the visual to be drawn as if hovering above the Control, similar to a watermark.
+In this coordinate system, the point (0,0) is the upper left corner and (width,height) is the lower right corner.
+Note that the circle itself is unaffected by the transform; it is not deformed by the projection.

 createVisual(context) {